17. Current opinions of Brexit

 How is Brexit going?

-A January 2023 poll by Ipsos of its ‘Brexit Tracker’ found 45% think that Brexit is going worse than they expected, up from 28% in June 2021 (see Figure 17.4).
-This includes:
+A January 2023 poll by Ipsos of its ‘Brexit Tracker’ found 45% thought that Brexit was going worse than they expected, up from 28% in June 2021 (see Figure 17.4).
+This included:

-• Only one in ten (9%) say it is working out better than expected (-6), while two in five (39%) think it is meeting their expectations (-7).
+• Only one in ten (9%) said it was working out better than expected (-6), while two in five (39%) thought it was meeting their expectations (-7).

-Figures are similar when asked about the impact Brexit on their daily life:
+Figures were similar when asked about the impact Brexit on their daily life:

-• 45% think leaving the EU has made it worse (unchanged since June 2022)
+• 45% thought leaving the EU had made it worse (unchanged since June 2022)

 When asked about the negative outcomes of Brexit:

-• Increased barriers to trade between the UK and EU comes out on top, mentioned by two in five (40%), up 13 percentage points since last asked in March 2021.
+• Increased barriers to trade between the UK and EU came out on top, mentioned by two in five (40%), up 13 percentage points since last asked in March 2021.

-• Three in ten say the end of freedom of movement (30%, +5), and one in four cite less international cooperation between the UK and EU (26%, +7).
+• Three in ten said the end of freedom of movement (30%, +5), and one in four cited less international cooperation between the UK and EU (26%, +7).

 On the other hand, when asked about the positive outcomes

-• One in five either mention Britain gaining control over its laws and regulations (23%, unchanged)
+• One in five either mentioned Britain gaining control over its laws and regulations (23%, unchanged)

 • Being able to respond to the Covid-19 pandemic better (22%, +1)